 The maquettes are part of a new Wayfinding Initiative, designed to improve the visitor experience and the interpretation of the Park’s sculptural, historical and natural elements under the direction of LP/w Design Studios, Milwaukee.
-In 2012 we will continue the program by repairing damage, correcting forms and improving the text of two of the earlier maquettes: Richard Fleischner, St. Louis Project, 1989 and Alexander Liberman, The Way, 1972-80 and two new artworks: Ian Hamilton Finlay’s, Four Shades, 1994 and Mark di Suvero’s, Bornibus, 1985-87.
+In 2014 we will continue the program by repairing damage, correcting forms and improving text.
 This phase will also be underwritten by Lighthouse for the Blind–St. Louis.

 Laumeier’s blind maquette program began in 1991 with assistance from Citicorp and the National Endowment for the Arts produced 12 maquettes.
 The current program includes the re-design of existing maquettes to meet national standards, with the creation of 20 new maquettes over a three-year period.

 “Laumeier is grateful for the assistance of the Lighthouse for the Blind in helping make interpretation of these great works of art more inclusive for visitors of all abilities,” said Marilu Knode, Executive Director at Laumeier Sculpture Park.
 “This effort is part of an ongoing initiative to improve the visitor experience at Laumeier that will provide greater context and deeper understanding of the Park’s collection.”